webmeshproj/api/README.md

 Mesh is a service that can optionally be exposed by a node.
 It provides methods for

 interfacing with the webmesh from the outside.
+Some methods are only available on the

-Nodes can optionally be configured to proxy requests to the leader.
-To prefer the leader
+leader.
+Nodes can enable the leader proxy to expose the leader's Mesh service.

-handle the request when a non-leader can otherwise serve it, use the "prefer-leader" header.

 | Method Name | Request Type                                     | Response Type            | Description                |
 |-------------|--------------------------------------------------|--------------------------|----------------------------|